Deep-Gaming-SCP-RP/Deep-Gaming-Issues/readme.md

 - Has this issue been made before?
 (If so, is there anything I can add to the issue in the form of a comment?)
 - Is this issue something the Deep Gaming development/mapping team can fix?
 (We can not fix source engine or Garry's Mod bugs)
 - Does this issue truly affect my experience playing Deep Gaming SCP-RP?
 (If it is very minor you can ask in the #help channel in our Discord)
 - Am I the only one experiencing this problem?
-(If so, ask in the #help channel of the Deep Gaming SCP-RO Discord)
+(If so, ask in the #help channel of the Discord)